 Importantly Google prefers websites that are active and are constantly updating content and new blogs of at least 300 words really help get your website up the Google search rankings.
 If Google can see your website is dynamic and new content is being added regularly and visitors are viewing that content, Google is more likely to list your business higher.
 If your competitor’s website content hasn’t changed for months then Google will likely list your business before theirs – and that is why businesses blog!

 10. Play to your strengths

 When starting a new business remember you don’t have to do everything yourself.
 Use friends and family to bounce ideas off and when it comes to your website we have done a lot of the hard work for you.
-At startup.instilled.co.uk we have designed a series of flexible website templates to match most business types.

-Meet the Startup team.
+Meet the Instilled team.